Devabubakar/Devabubakar/README.md

 <br />
 <br />

-**Hi , Am a dynamic web developer 💻  and passionate learner from Kenya who is comfortable speaking to clients as well as fellow developers.
+**Hi , Am a dynamic web developer 💻  and a passionate learner from Kenya who is comfortable speaking to clients as well as fellow developers.
 Eager to ride cutting-edge technologies, alongside building long lasting applications and scallable websites . <br>**

 - 🔭 I’m currently working on my [**Blog project**](https://github.com/sultan254/blogger);